jkneal/jerrysgobblet/DEPLOYMENT.md

-# Deployment Guide for Jerry's Goblet
+# Deployment Guide for Jerry's Gobblet

 ## Deploy to Render.com